lsheasel/giveaway_plugin/README.md

   <br>
 </h1>

-<h4 align="center">☄️ Source code of the Giveaway spigot plugin, made with love in Java.</h4>
+<h4 align="center">🎁 Source code of the Giveaway spigot plugin, made with love in Java 🎁</h4>

 ## What is it?